PAR-Government/Media-Journaling-Tool/README.md

 Process > Next w/Add [Control-l] prompts with file finding window to select an image that differs from the current selected image by ONE modifications.
 A dialog appears to capture the modification, including the type of modification and additional description (optional).
 The dialog dispays the next select image as confirmation.
 A link is formed between the current selected image to the newly loaded image.

 Process > Next w/Filter [Control-f] prompts with modification to the current selected imaged.
 The tool then applies the selected image to create a new image.
 Unlike the other two 'next' functions, the set of operation is limited to those avaiable from the tool's plugins.
 Furthermore, the image shown in the dialog window is the current selected image to which the selected modification is applied.

+Process > Next w/Filter Group runs a group of plugin transforms against the selected image, creating an image node for each transform and a link to the new images from the selected image.

+Process > Next w/Filter Sequence runs a group of plugin transforms in a sequence starting with the selected image.
+Each transform results in a new image node.
+The result from one transform is the input into the next transform.
+Links are formed between each image node, in the same sequence.

 Process > Undo [Control-z] Undo the last operation performed.
 The tool does not support undo of an undo.